Dash cams are popular nowadays and can be helpful if you need to make a car insurance claim.

 - hardwiring

-The former is the easier option while the latter is the neatest, as you can hide wires.
-Most dash cams come with a lead long enough to tuck it away around the edge of the windscreen.
+While the first option is easier, hardwiring is the neatest as you can hide the wires.
+Most dash cams come with a lead that’s long enough to tuck it away around the edge of the windscreen.

 Don’t plug it in and leave the cable dangling.
-At best, it'll be annoying.
-At worst, it could prove distracting and dangerous.
+At best, it'll be annoying – at worst, it could be distracting and dangerous.

 The dash cam itself usually attaches to the windscreen with a suction cup.
-There are guides on hardwiring a dash cam.
-Places like Halfords can do it if DIY isn’t your thing.
+You can find guides on hardwiring a dash cam, but places like Halfords can also do it for you.

 How much is a dash cam?